The 25 best Nirvana covers

-In a delirious folk twirl, punk poet Patti Smith stretches this grunge landmark past the six-minute mark, inserting a bridge of her own rapid-fire poetry and adding clarity to Cobain's marble-mouthed delivery, saying all the syllables Cobain ignored in the word "dangerous."
+In a delirious folk twirl, punk poet Patti Smith stretched this grunge landmark past the six-minute mark, inserting a bridge of her own rapid-fire poetry and adding clarity to Cobain's marble-mouthed delivery, enunciating all the syllables Cobain ignored in the word dangerous.
 "When Nirvana came out … I was happy for the kids to have Nirvana," Smith told Rolling Stone.
 "I didn't know anything about Kurt's torments or personal life.
 I saw the work and the energy, and I was excited by that."

 21. Paw, "School" (1995)

-Called "a very welcome by-product of the post-Nirvana grunge grab" by Spin in 1993, Lawrence, Kansas scuzzmeisters Paw played alt-rock bluster that sizzled with vocalist Mark Hennessy's Skynyrd-fried yowl.
-They toured like crazy but their two major label albums didn't make much of a mark.
+Called "a very welcome by-product of the post-Nirvana grunge grab" by SPIN magazine in 1993, Lawrence, Kan. scuzz-meisters Paw played alt-rock bluster that sizzled with vocalist Mark Hennessy's Skynyrd-fried yowl.
+They toured like crazy but their two major-label albums didn't make much of a mark.
 In the waning days of their ride with the majors, they recorded a threshing machine cover of "School" as an excellent B-side.

-Closing out SPIN magazine's Newermind tribute project, Erika M. Anderson's critically acclaimed noise-rock act tackled one of the noisiest songs in the Nirvana catalog: the feedback-drenched Nevermind secret track "Endless Nameless."
-EMA made a career out of harnessing the Technicolor noise of songs like "Nameless." "[‘Endless Nameless' is] about destruction, it's about feedback, it's about down-tuning," Anderson told SPIN.
-"It's a performative thing they'd do at the end of a show to break shit.
+Closing out SPIN's Nevermind tribute project, Erika M. Anderson's critically acclaimed noise-rock act tackled one of the noisiest songs in the Nirvana catalog: the feedback-drenched Nevermind secret track "Endless Nameless."
+EMA made a career out of harnessing the Technicolor noise of songs like "Nameless." "['Endless, Nameless' is] about destruction, it's about feedback, it's about down-tuning," Anderson told SPIN.
+"It's a performative thing they'd do at the end of a show to break s---.
 I can get into that."

 19. Jay Reatard, "Frances Farmer Will Have Her Revenge on Seattle" (2010)

-This taut piece of psych-garage emerged the day after Memphis lo-fi figurehead Jay Reatard passed away in 2014 at the age of 29.
-Recorded for a punk/hardcore/metal tribute to Nirvana's In Utero and eventually released on indie label Robotic Empire, Reatard played all the instruments himself on what would be one of his final recordings.
+This taut piece of psych-garage emerged the day after Memphis lo-fi figurehead Jay Reatard died in 2014 at the age of 29.
+Recorded for a punk/hardcore/metal tribute to Nirvana's In Utero, and eventually released on indie label Robotic Empire, Reatard played all the instruments himself on what would be one of his final recordings.